 Policing and Justice

-The RMT took a motion on the tragic death of Stephen Simpson to the TUC Disability conference.
+The RMT took a motion on the tragic death of Steven Simpson to the TUC Disability conference.
 The motion details how Stephen, a young gay man who was autistic, was brutally killed.
 On his 18th birthday, he was doused in tanning oil and set alight - he died the next day.

 The judge in the case Roger Keen dismissed the crime as ‘good-natured horseplay’ that had gone too far, and sentenced Sheard to a unusually short sentence of just three and a half years in prison.